 Reduction of a Certificate scope is either at the request of the client or as required by the Company.
 Reduction or extension would normally be covered by the issue of an amendment to the Certificate.
 Public information would include the issue number and date of latest issue to the Certificate

-Suspension of a Certificate is normally initiated by the Company where resolution of compliance issues are required that have not yet been completed.
+Suspension of a Certificate is normally initiated by the Company where resolution of compliance issues is required that have not yet been completed.
 Certificates would normally be reinstated after corrective action has been undertaken.
 Certificates may also be suspended due to non-payment of any debt.
 Certificates may be voluntarily suspended due to cessation of the business covered by the scope of the Certificate.

 Withdrawal (Cancellation) of a Certificate is an enforcement action by the Company for failure to satisfactorily comply with enforcement communication issued by the Company.
-For example, but not limited to: failure to implement corrective action in a timely manner; failure to cooperate in relevant investigations or reasonable requests for information or; failure to provide documentation for repeat evaluation.
+For example, but not limited to failure to implement corrective action in a timely manner; failure to cooperate in relevant investigations or reasonable requests for information or failure to provide documentation for repeat evaluation.
 Once a Certificate is withdrawn, reinstatement is not possible.
 A new application for certification would be required.

 Refusal of a Certificate is the decision by the Company not to certify a Management System.
-This decision can be made at any time and may be based on, but not limited to, the following: inability to comply with any clause of the applicable standards; failure to provide required sufficient information such that compliance cannot be assessed; other management system short-comings; non-payment for services.
+This decision can be made at any time and may be based on, but not limited to, the following: inability to comply with any clause of the applicable standards; failure to provide required sufficient information such that compliance cannot be assessed; other management system shortcomings; non-payment for services.
 The Company will make a written statement of its reasons for refusing certification.
 The Applicant may appeal this decision, using the complaints procedure.

 The quality System Certification validity check information is included on UKAS website via this link: https://certcheck.ukas.com/ and will show the status of each Certificate, withdrawn (cancelled), current or suspended.